Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 5. What is a good way to protect your data in case your computer malfunctions?

-Backing up your data is the best way to protect it from being permanently destroyed by malfunctioning hardware or software.
-Routine backups ensure that you can restore your critical files, applications and O/S data, even if your computer’s storage drives are fully inoperable.
+A good way to protect your data from being permanently destroyed by malfunctioning hardware or software is to maintain frequent data backups.
+Routine backups ensure that you can restore your critical files, applications and O/S data, even if your computer malfunctions.

 Conclusion